Where to Buy Sweet Potato Balls in Singapore (2026 Guide)

 View Our ProductsFrequently Asked Questions

 Prices vary.
 Hawker centre sweet potato balls typically cost $1.50 to $3 per serving.
-Home-based businesses like Ah Ma Kitchen sell frozen packs starting from $6 for a box of sweet potato balls with green bean soup.
+Home-based businesses like Ah Ma QQ Bowl sell frozen packs starting from $6 for a box of sweet potato balls with green bean soup.
 Prices depend on portion size, filling variety, and whether the product includes soup.

 Ready to try Ah Ma's sweet potato balls?